London

 Students receive three course credits while on the London FSP.
 Students take two courses taught by the London School of Economics faculty and one seminar taught by the program's director.

-Professor William Wohlforth will lead the program in Fall of 2023.
+Professor Jeremy Ferwerda will lead the program in Fall of 2024.
 The LSE professors will offer two midlevel courses - GOVT 90 and GOVT 91.
-Prof. Wohlforth will offer a seminar GOVT 92.
+Prof. Ferwerda will offer a seminar GOVT 92.